‘Bringing Up Baby’ (1938) Review

 “How can all these things happen to just one person?”

 Director Howard Hawks’s career spanned four decades.
 While I still have many of his movies to watch, I adored His Girl Friday, also starring Cary Grant, so it’s no surprise that Bringing Up Baby was just as fun, funny, and romantic.
 Hawks’s brisk but balanced film pacing means there’s never a dull moment.
 It seems both actors had a lot of fun with their roles, and yes, their characters do find themselves in some ridiculous situations, but that’s the joy of a screwball comedy.
-The more foolish premise, the better.
+The more foolish the premise, the better.

 Bringing Up Baby is a definite must-see, especially for fans of Old Hollywood.
 I’m not a big fan of the “they don’t make ’em like they used to” crowd, but with Hepburn and Grant on screen, it’s so easy to see why their star power remains legendary even today.